Eesho

-Eesho is an Indian Malayalam-language drama thriller film film directed by Nadirshah featuring Jayasurya and Namitha Pramod in the lead roles.
+Eesho is an Indian Malayalam-language drama thriller film directed by Nadirshah featuring Jayasurya and Namitha Pramod in the lead roles.
 The film written by Suneesh Varanad is produced by Arun Narayan.
 Roby Varghese is the cinematographer while Nadirshah composes the songs and the original background score is composed and produced by Rahul Raj.

-The film released on 5 October 2022 through SonyLIV OTT platform.
+The film was released on 5 October 2022 through SonyLIV OTT platform.